0mWindyBug/AsyncIo/README.md

-sample demonstrating how to perform overlapped I/O , peoperly pend a request and complete it asynchronsly
+sample demonstrating how to perform overlapped I/O and usage of I/O cancel safe queue API to poll for events